The Vampire Diaries: Spin-off

-Former president of entertainment at The CW, Dawn Ostroff, mentioned a spin-off idea in 2010 that she said could happen in a few years.
-A spin-off was in development for the 2011 fall line-up, but due to Kevin Williamson's commitment to The Secret Circle, it was put on hold indefinitely.
+Former president of entertainment at the CW, Dawn Ostroff, mentioned a spin-off idea in 2010 that she said could happen in a few years.
+A spin-off was in development to debut in the 2011–12 US TV season, but due to Williamson's commitment to The Secret Circle, it was put on hold indefinitely.

-On January 11, 2013, it was announced that a back-door pilot focused on The Originals, starring Joseph Morgan as Klaus titled The Originals would air on April 25 for a potential series pick-up for the 2013–2014 season.
-This second spin-off attempt was carried out by Julie Plec with no involvement by Kevin Williamson.
+On January 11, 2013, it was announced that a back-door pilot focused on the Originals, starring Joseph Morgan as Klaus and titled The Originals, would air on April 25 for a potential series pick-up for the 2013–2014 season.
+This second spin-off attempt was carried out by Julie Plec with no involvement by Williamson.

-On April 26, 2013, The CW announced that The Originals had been ordered to the series premiere in the 2013–14 television season.
+On April 26, 2013, the CW announced that The Originals had been ordered to the series premiere in the 2013–14 television season.
 The Originals premiered on October 3, 2013.

-Daniel Gillies as Elijah, Claire Holt as Rebekah, and Phoebe Tonkin as Hayley will also continue to play their characters, originally from The Vampire Diaries, in the new spin-off series.

 The Originals is about the Mikaelson siblings, who are the original family of vampires, and their take-over of the French Quarter of New Orleans.
 The show also involves Hayley and Klaus's daughter, Hope.

 Producers reported that there would be a transition of the characters in both series.
 Claire Holt made a special cameo in The Vampire Diaries, in the episodes "I Know What You Did Last Summer" and "500 Years of Solitude".
-Michael Trevino made a special cameo on episodes of The Originals, "Bloodletting" and "The River In Reverse".
-Joseph Morgan, Daniel Gillies, and Claire Holt returned to The Vampire Diaries in a special cameo on the series' 100th episode "500 Years of Solitude".
+Michael Trevino made a special cameo on episodes of The Originals, "Bloodletting" and "The River in Reverse".
+Joseph Morgan, Daniel Gillies and Claire Holt returned to The Vampire Diaries in a special cameo on the series' 100th episode "500 Years of Solitude".
 Nina Dobrev also appeared in the fifth episode of The Originals' second season, "Red Door", as Tatia, another doppelgänger.
+Joseph Morgan also returned for the crossover episode "Moonlight on the Bayou" with Paul Wesley appearing on the same crossover episode "A Streetcar Named Desire" in The Originals.

 At the Television Critics Association winter 2016 press tour, CW president Mark Pedowitz announced an official crossover between The Vampire Diaries and The Originals, where Stefan goes on the run and finds a haven in New Orleans where he runs into Klaus.

-In November 2014, a web series titled The Originals: The Awakening was released as the third show in the franchise.
-The series explores the character Kol Mikaelson and his relationships with his siblings.
-Flashing back to 1914, Kol is on a quest to ally with the witches of the French Quarter.
-Awakening gives answers to some questions about Kol's past, including the origins of his rivalry with his family and the unique backstory he has with the New Orleans witches.
-Each webisode is approximately two minutes long.
-The series concluded on December 8, 2014.
-To date, The Originals: The Awakening is the only web series in The Vampire Diaries universe.